Huskynarr/robotics-directory/README.md

 ## Contact

-For feedback and inquiries, please contact us at [Email Address].
+For feedback and inquiries, please contact us at [@Huskynarr](https://x.com/Huskynarr).